 Easy Shepherd's pie is loaded with veggies, ground beef or lamb in a rich sauce.
 Topped with creamy, cheesy mashed potatoes.

-This is one of my families most loved recipes.
-A complete meal in a single one pan skillet.
-The ultimate winter comfort food, that’s so easy you can make it for a weeknight meal like my Salisbury Steak Recipe.
+This is one of my family's most loved recipes.
+A complete meal in a single one-pan skillet.
+The ultimate winter comfort food, that's so easy you can make it for a weeknight meal like my Salisbury Steak Recipe.

 Tips to make Shepherd's Pie